-The Rules have been developed in accordance with the following principles:
+The rules have been developed in accordance with the following principles:

-- To reflect the operational design of LME Clear
+- to reflect the operational design of LME Clear

-- To reflect the legal framework which will apply to LME Clear, including primarily the requirements of "EMIR" that apply to central counterparties
+- to reflect the legal framework which will apply to LME Clear, including primarily the requirements of "EMIR" that apply to central counterparties

-- To be clear and user friendly.
+- to be clear and user friendly

-The Rules (including the Procedures and Annexes) are legally binding on Members.
+The rules (including the procedures and annexes) are legally binding on members.
 Material amendments will be subject to a formal consultation process, unless certain exemptions apply.
 For example, LME Clear will not be required to consult on changes to the content of the annexes.

 Qualifying CCP status